dtpublic/malhar-angular-dashboard/README.md

 - widget titles
 - any serializable data stored in `dataModelOptions` if the widget instance has a `ds` (instantiated `dataModelType`)

-There are three options you can specify in the `dashboardOptions` object relating to persistence:
+There are four options you can specify in the `dashboardOptions` object relating to persistence:

 ### `storage` (Object)
 This object will be used by the dashboard to save its state.
 It should implement the following three methods: